 The average monthly benefit for disabled workers in Georgia was $1,361.26 per month (according to the most recent SSA data).
 This is slightly more than the nationwide average but well below the maximum possible SSDI benefit of $3,627 in 2023.

 It’s easy to learn exactly what you would qualify for by signing up for an SSA.gov account.
 To check your potential benefit amount, and your SSDI work-history eligibility:

 Create an account using your Social Security number

 SSI payments in Georgia

 The SSA will subtract any other regular monthly income from this amount.
-So if you make any additional income (ie. stocks and investments, SNAP benefits, part-time work, etc.), that will be deducted from your monthly check.
+So if you make any additional income — like stocks and investments or part-time work — that will be deducted from your monthly check.

 How to find the right disability lawyer in Georgia